milySW/DataScience/IT market analysis/1_Stackoverflow_analysis/README.md

 ## Part 1

-I was analyzing data from the annual survey conducted by Stackoverflow.
+I was analyzing data from the annual survey conducted by Stackoverflow using Pandas.
 You could download this data here: https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey.
 I focused on:
 * most popular IDEs,